Great Harwood

 Great Harwood is a town in the Hyndburn district of Lancashire, England, located 5 mi north east of Blackburn and adjacent to the Ribble Valley.
-Great Harwood is the major conurbation of the 'Three Towns'; the three towns being Great Harwood, Clayton-le-Moors, and Rishton.
+Great Harwood is part of the "Three Towns" conurbation along with the towns of Clayton-le-Moors and Rishton.
 In 2001, the town had a population of 11,220, which decreased to 10,800 at the census of 2011.

 History

 Great Harwood is a town with an industrial heritage.
 The Mercer Hall Leisure Centre in Queen Street, and the town clock, pay tribute to John Mercer (1791–1866), the 'father' of Great Harwood, who revolutionised the cotton dyeing process with his invention of mercerisation.
 The cotton industry became the main source of employment in the town, and by 1920, the Great Harwood Weavers' Association had more than 5,000 members.

 The town was once on the railway line from Blackburn to Burnley via Padiham – The North Lancs or Great Harwood Loop of the Lancashire and Yorkshire Railway.
 The last passenger train ran in November 1957 and goods traffic in 1964.
 The Martholme Viaduct on the line remains about one mile north east.

 Public transport links were further curtailed in 2016, when the direct bus link to Manchester was axed by Harrogate based Transdev.

 Great Harwood used to have a lively and bustling market around the town clock in the main square.

 Great Harwood has three supermarkets: Aldi, which opened in November 2010, Tesco, which opened in December 2011, and Morrisons, which was previously Co-Op, which originally opened in June 2001, which also opened in 2010.
 There are two petrol stations, run by Texaco, as well as Morrisons.

 In July 2016, Domino's Pizza announced plans to open in Great Harwood, as well as Accrington.

 A retained fire station is also located in the town, having opened in 1972.